 The Net Cost of Services within the Comprehensive Income and Expenditure Statement includes current service costs and past service costs.
-Net Operating Expenditure includes the Council's share of the return on pensions assets and the interest cost of the Council's liability due to under-funding.
+Net Operating Expenditure includes the Council's share of the return on pensions assets and the net interest cost of the Council's liability due to under-funding.

 The Council's liability relating to the Devon County Council defined benefit pension scheme is included within the Balance Sheet.
-The liability is £42m at 31st March 2013 (£38m at 31st March 2012).
-The amount the Council contributes to the Pension Fund is re-assessed every three years; the most recent review was in the autumn of 2010 and took effect from April 2011.
-This review incorporated a number of significant changes to the Local Government pension Scheme, which came into effect on 1 April 2010.
-The next review is due in autumn 2013.
+The liability is £42.7m at 31st March 2014 (£42.3m at 31st March 2013).
+The amount the Council contributes to the Pension Fund is re-assessed every three years; the most recent review was in the autumn of 2013 and took effect from April 2014.
+This review incorporated a number of significant changes to the Local Government pension Scheme, which came into effect on 1 April 2014.
+The next review is due in autumn 2016.
 The Council has adjusted its contributions in line with the Actuaries recommendations.